CodeCome

 Python 3.10+

-For workspace tooling. make venv creates a local virtualenv.
+For workspace tooling. make venv creates a local virtualenv at .venv/.

 MK